- Longer EC2, EBS, and Storage Gateway Resource IDs

 Amazon EC2 uses a variety of measures to provide each instance with a consistent and predictable amount of CPU capacity.
 In order to make it easy for developers to compare CPU capacity between different instance types, we have defined an Amazon EC2 Compute Unit.
 The amount of CPU that is allocated to a particular instance is expressed in terms of these EC2 Compute Units.
 We use several benchmarks and tests to manage the consistency and predictability of the performance from an EC2 Compute Unit.
 The EC2 Compute Unit (ECU) provides the relative measure of the integer processing power of an Amazon EC2 instance.
 Over time, we may add or substitute measures that go into the definition of an EC2 Compute Unit, if we find metrics that will give you a clearer picture of compute capacity.

 You have complete control over the visibility of your systems.
 The Amazon EC2 security systems allow you to place your running instances into arbitrary groups of your choice.
 Using the web services interface, you can then specify which groups may communicate with which other groups, and also which IP subnets on the Internet may talk to which groups.
 This allows you to control access to your instances in our highly dynamic environment.
-Of course, you should also secure your instance as you would any other Linux host.
+Of course, you should also secure your instance as you would any other server.

 Yes.
 To receive a history of all EC2 API calls (including VPC and EBS) made on your account, you simply turn on CloudTrail in the AWS Management Console.
 For more information, visit the CloudTrail home page.